ibm-cloud-docs/cloud-object-storage/web-application.md

 #### Image upload
 {: #tutorial-develop-image-upload}

 See the code from `imageUploadRoutes.js`.
-We must create an instance of a new express router and name it `imageUploadRoutes` at the start.
-Later, we create a function that returns `imageUploadRoutes`, and assign it to a variable called `router`.
-When completed, the function must be exported as a module to make it accessible to the framework and our main code in `app.js`.
-Separating our routing logic from the upload logic requires a controller file named `galleryController.js`.
-Because that logic is dedicated to processing the incoming request and providing the appropriate response, we put that logic in that function and save it in the `./src/controllers` directory.
+You must create an instance of a new express router and name it `imageUploadRoutes` at the start.
+Later, create a function that returns `imageUploadRoutes`, and assign it to a variable called `router`.
+When completed, the function must be exported as a module to make it accessible to the framework and your main code in `app.js`.
+Separating your routing logic from the upload logic requires a controller file named `galleryController.js`.
+Because that logic is dedicated to processing the incoming request and providing the appropriate response, put that logic in that function and save it in the `./src/controllers` directory.

-The instance of the Router from the Express framework is where our `imageUploadRoutes` is designed to route requests for the root app route ("/") when the HTTP `POST` method is used.
-Inside the `post` method of our `imageUploadRoutes`, we use middleware from the `multer` and `multer-s3` modules that is exposed by the `galleryController` as `upload`.
-The middleware takes the data and file from our upload form `POST`, processes it, and runs a callback function.
-In the callback function we check that we get an HTTP status code of `200`, and that we had at least one file in our request object to upload.
-Based on those conditions, we set the feedback in our `status` variable and render the index view template with the new status.
+The instance of the Router from the Express framework is where your `imageUploadRoutes` is designed to route requests for the root app route ("/") when the HTTP `POST` method is used.
+Inside the `post` method of your `imageUploadRoutes`, use middleware from the `multer` and `multer-s3` modules that is exposed by the `galleryController` as `upload`.
+The middleware takes the data and file from your upload form `POST`, processes it, and runs a callback function.
+In the callback function, check that you get an HTTP status code of `200`, and that you had at least one file in your request object to upload.
+Based on those conditions, set the feedback in your `status` variable and render the index view template with the new status.

 ```javascript
 var express = require('express');